 The main differences between the NSACFs deployed in a non-Hierarchical Single tier architecture and NSACFs deployed in a centralized architecture is as follows:

-- If multiple NSAC service areas are deployed in PLMN, the AMF provides the NSAC service area information to the centralized NSACF.
-The centralized NSACF also stores the NSAC service area of the AMF the UE is registered with.
+- If multiple NSAC service areas are deployed in PLMN, the AMF provides the NSAC Service Area Identifier information to the centralized NSACF.
+The centralized NSACF also stores the NSAC Service Area Identifier of the AMF the UE is registered with.